 How To Update And Delete WordPress Plugins

 Learn how to update and delete WordPress plugins inside your WordPress dashboard…

-How To Update And Delete Plugins From Your WordPress Admin DashboardIn a previous article, we explain what plugins are and how you can use these to easily add new features to your website or blog without touching code.
+How To Automatically Upgrade And Delete WordPress Plugins In Your DashboardIn another article, we provide an overview of what plugins are all about and how you can use plugins to easily expand your website’s functionality.

-In this step-by-step tutorial you will learn why WordPress plugins need to be kept up-to-date, how to automatically update and delete plugins from your site, and some tips to help you better manage your plugins.
+In this step-by-step tutorial you will learn why plugins need to be kept up-to-date, how to upgrade and delete plugins, and useful tips to help you better manage your plugins if you currently run multiple WordPress sites or blogs.

+How To Update And Delete WordPress Plugins